jdanekrh/amqv7-workshop/labs/20-clients.md

 # AMQ 7 Clients

 AMQ 7 comes with several new clients covering a variety of protocols and programming languages.
 In the past, any supported clients were only released when we released new versions of the AMQ product.
-With AMQ7 that has changed; each client has its own lifecycle and is released independently from the AMQ broker/server components.
+With AMQ 7 that has changed; each client has its own lifecycle and is released independently from the AMQ broker/server components.

-AMQ7 includes the following supported clients:
+AMQ 7 includes the following supported clients:

 * AMQ JMS Client ([official docs](https://access.redhat.com/documentation/en-us/red_hat_jboss_amq/7.0/html/using_the_amq_jms_client/))
 * AMQ C++ Client ([official docs](https://access.redhat.com/documentation/en-us/red_hat_jboss_amq/7.0/html/using_the_amq_cpp_client/))